 Exemptions are made in accordance with the provisions of Clause 61(2)(e) of the Planning and Development (Local Planning Schemes) Regulations 2015.

-Unless exempt, proposals to operate short term accommodation require the submission and approval of an application for development approval in accordance with the following requirements.
+Unless exempt, proposals to operate short term accommodation require the submission and approval of a development application in accordance with the following requirements.

 3. DEVELOPMENT APPROVAL REQUIREMENTS

 3.1 Requirements for all Short Term Accommodation